Skip to main content

 Retina Specialists located in Aurora, CO, Denver, CO, Littleton, CO, Arvada, CO & Centennial, CO.

 If you have a problem in the back of your eye, intravitreal injections are the best way to address them directly for faster relief.
-At Retina Specialists of Colorado, Dr. Ross Chod and Dr. Michael Jansen turn to intravitreal injections to stop the progression of many retinal diseases that can cause vision loss.
+At Retina Specialists of Colorado, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz turn to intravitreal injections to stop the progression of many retinal diseases that can cause vision loss.
 If you’re in Aurora, CO, Denver, CO, Littleton, CO, Arvada, CO or Centennial CO, and you’d like to explore your treatment options, call the office or request an appointment by filling out the online form.

 Intravitreal Injections Q & A